El Mesías

-Gilbert Cosme Ramírez (born May 25, 1976), better known by his ring name El Mesías, is a Puerto Rican professional wrestler.
-He is signed to WWE and Lucha Libre AAA Worldwide (AAA).
+Gilbert Cosme Ramírez (born May 25, 1972), better known by his ring name El Mesías, is a Puerto Rican professional wrestler.
+He is signed to Lucha Libre AAA Worldwide (AAA).

 Cosme began his career in the International Wrestling Association (IWA) based in Puerto Rico, under the ring name Ricky Banderas.
 While performing in the company, he won the IWA World Heavyweight Championship five times and held minor championships on fifteen separate occasions, before leaving the company in 2006.
 On March 12, 2006, he debuted in Lucha Libre AAA Worldwide (AAA), a promotion based in Mexico, as a character named Muerte Cibernética and was involved in an angle where this character was "killed".
 In November 2006, Cosme was featured in the tapings of the Wrestling Society X television series, where he was the second and last wrestler to win the WSX Championship.

 Following a month of performing in the International Wrestling Association, Cosme returned to AAA in a special event, this time under the ring name of El Mesías.
 In September 2007, the company organized a unification tournament where all the champions and first contenders participated.
 Over the course of the tournament, he won the GPCW Super-X Monster Championship and IWC World Heavyweight Championship, and on the tournament's finale, he became the first wrestler to win the AAA Mega Championship.
 While working in Mexico, Cosme signed a contract with Total Nonstop Action Wrestling (TNA) where he debuted as Judas Mesias in September 2007.
 In March 2008, his association with TNA came to an end and he focused most of his time on AAA.
 In 2010, Cosme debuted for Puerto Rican World Wrestling Council, where he won the Universal Heavyweight Championship.
 He also wrestled in Lucha Underground under the ring name Mil Muertes.
 He reprised the role in Major League Wrestling (MLW), as King Muertes.

 Outside of his work within these promotions, Cosme has represented Puerto Rico as a member of Team Rest of the World in the 2015 Lucha Libre World Cup and as the captain of Team International in the 2013 World Cup of Wrestling.